 Gartner’s survey on DaaS providers showed an even stronger growth, as 75% of the surveyed vendors indicated they had a customer with over 1,000 seats or deployed virtual desktops.
 All of this goes to show that businesses are recognizing the inherent value in Desktop-as-a-Service (DaaS).
 Enterprises are increasingly turning to the technology to meet their productivity needs and substitute traditional IT infrastructures with DaaS.

 Why Desktop-as-a-Service (DaaS)?

-As long as they are able to access the internet and have a web browser, the desktop is accessible.
-Sick days, inaccessibility due to out of office travel or delays due to commuting no longer have the power to affect an employee’s productivity and the businesses bottom line.
+As long as your employees are able to access the internet and have a web browser, the Cloud Hosted Virtual Desktop (dinHVD) is accessible.
+Sick days, in-accessibility due to out of office travel or delays due to commuting no longer have the power to impede an employee’s productivity and threaten the business bottom line.

-Agility – the current process for most network administrators is that when an update or new application is to be installed, IT needs to physically access every user’s device and manually trigger an install file.
+Agility – the current process for most network administrators is that when an update, security patch or new application is to be installed, IT needs to physically access every user’s device and manually trigger an install file.

 How?
-By extending the life of existing workstations (desktops, laptops, mobile devices, etc.) since the majority of the processing power is now on the cloud infrastructure, workstations can continue to be viable well past a typical lifecycle.
+By extending the serviceable life of existing workstations (desktops, laptops, tablets and mobile devices etc.).
+Since the majority of processing power is now on the cloud infrastructure, endpoint devices or workstations can continue to be viable well past their typical lifecycles.
 Because of this, businesses can postpone large capital expenditures required to upgrade employee devices.